Miteshverma9/Project/README.md

 12. Predict the Loan Status Based on Loan Application Status dataset.
 13. Predict the Fraud Insurance claims Based on Insurance Claim dataset.
 14. Predict the Flight Price.
+15. Predict the Customer Churn based on given dataset.